Grow your sales and generate more revenue from marketing automation!

 - In addition to email, ActiveCampaign can send automated SMS follow-ups to your leads and contacts.

-- Monitoring KPIs such as open rate, behavioral data and real-time activity is all possible from the ActiveCampaign dashboard.
-It’s even possible to see where your contacts are in real time using ActiveCampaign’s geo-location tracking system.
+- Easy to view all the standard KPIs like open rate, plus it’s even possible to see where your contacts are in real time using ActiveCampaign’s geo-location tracking system.
+Creepy, but cool.

-- ActiveCampaign includes a built-in CRM, making it easy for your sales and marketing teams to coordinate and follow-up on prospects
+- Built-in CRM, making it easy for your sales and marketing teams to coordinate and follow-up on prospects

 - Certain features, such as customized branding and domains, are only available with the Small Business and Enterprise plans.